 - Then arrange the chicken breasts on the cooler side of the grill.

 - Close the lid and allow the chicken to smoke, checking minimally to avoid letting smoke and heat out.

 - Smoke the chicken breast until it is cooked through, and an instant-read thermometer temps at 160F at the thickest part, about 45 to 60 minutes.; Flipping once if needed.

 - Add the corn the last 20 minutes or so, to allow the corn to pick up smoke flavor.

-- When the chicken is cooked, remove from heat and rest in foil.
+- When the chicken is cooked, carefully remove it from the grill and allow it to rest on a clean work surface tented with foil.

 - While the chicken rests, finish cooking the corn, rotating, over the hot side of the grill.

 - Grill the pineapple until pineapple softens and grill marks appear.
 Season with salt.

 - Slice the chicken into thin strips and cut the corn in half.